Current COVID-19 Requirements & Studio Protocols:

 For private lessons booked through our online scheduler, the date you select is a REQUEST for that date and time, and is not guaranteed.
 Your lesson is not confirmed until a representative from Los Sabrosos contacts you personally via email or phone.

-Definitions and Rules Governing the Conduct of Los Sabrosos Members, Group, Students, and Staff:
+Definitions and Rules Governing the Conduct of Los Sabrosos Members, Groups, Students, Clients, and Staff:

-A student, staff, subcontractor, volunteer, or member of Los Sabrosos is subject to discipline if he or she behaves toward another person in any of the following ways:
+A student, client, staff member, subcontractor, volunteer, or member of Los Sabrosos is subject to discipline if he or she behaves toward another person in any of the following ways:

 ☙ Uses, offers to use, or threatens to use one’s status as a member of the organization to bring about decisions or assessments affecting an individual’s welfare on the basis of submission to, or rejection of, requests for sexual favors.